 - Assist with implementation and sustenance of a bereavement program with hospitals.

 - Educate donors, health care providers, hospital staff, and the public about milk banking, donor milk, breastfeeding, and pumping.

 - Assist with coordination of approved donor milk drop off at milk depots or at the milk bank.

 - Precept a qualified person on donor screening process as needed.

-- Assist Executive Director and Medical Director with updating policy and procedure documents (SOPs) to maintain accreditation and licensing standards.
+- Assist Executive Director and Medical Director with updating standard operating policy and procedure documents (SOPs) to maintain accreditation and licensing requirements.

 - Participate in all-staff meetings and assist with convening donor coordinator meetings